anonaddy/addy-android/README.md

 ## Feedback and contribution

 I welcome your comments and suggestions in the issues section, or you can contribute your code by submitting a PR directly to me.
-Of course, you can also contact the developer directly via telegram or email and I'll get back to you shortly.
+Of course, you can also directly contact me via telegram or email and I'll get back to you.

 ## Donation